Little Known Sexual Crimes in the Malaysian Penal Code

 Sexual Connection by Object

-The good news is, using sex toys to penetrate vagina or anus is only a crime if it is done without consent.
+Using an object (other than penis) to penetrate vagina or anus is only a crime if it is done without consent.

 Other sexual crimes in penal code